 My point here is how important it is for progressives to not be seen as solely defensive:

-- Medicare cannot be defended simply as some kind of defining Canadian icon or immutable value;
+- Medicare can’t be defended simply as some kind of defining icon or immutable value;

-- the existing system has great strengths – especially universal access – and the inequitable impact of privatization needs to be highlighted;
+- the existing system has great strengths that need to be defended – especially universal access – and the inequitable impact of privatization does need to be highlighted;

-- there are significant problems in access and delivery that must be fixed;
+- but we also have to recognize that there are significant problems in access and delivery that must be fixed;

-- acknowledging these problems and the need to find creative solutions is critical, especially because it is on access bottlenecks and related problems that privatization supporters make their pitch.
+- recognizing these problems is also strategically very important because it is on system inefficiencies and access bottlenecks that privatization proponents are making their pitch.

 The Second Stage would:

 - increase the emphasis on preventing illness and promoting good health;

 - develop cross-sectoral approaches to addressing the underlying social determinants of health;